How to supply

 How will I know if my application has been successful?

-Applicants will receive an email from the NSW Government eTendering website advising them on the outcome of their application.
+Applicants will receive an email from the eTendering website advising them on the outcome of their application.

 Can I reapply if my application is not successful?

-If my enterprise is accepted onto the ICT Services Scheme, is it guaranteed work?
+Does being accepted onto the ICT Services Scheme mean guaranteed work?

 How will customers contact me?

-NSW Government agencies and other eligible customers will either contact suppliers directly or can invite and assess supplier proposals using the eQuote tool.
+NSW Government agencies and other eligible customers can contact suppliers directly or invite and assess supplier proposals using the eQuote tool.